ChrisTofuLee/chris-homework-W9/README original.md

-# Unit 09 Node.js and ES6+ Homework: Good README Generator
+p# Unit 09 Node.js and ES6+ Homework: Good README Generator

 Create a command-line application that dynamically generates a README.md from a user's input.
 The application will be invoked with the following command: